 I agree.
 I believe that any words which are difficult to understand in the semantic chart should be replaced immediately with more accessible words that are just as accurate.
 For example, Conceiving and Conceptualizing are much too obscure to be of use to the vast majority of writers.
 They should absolutely be replaced.
 Unfortunately, I have personally been unable to come up with alternatives.
 What is needed is an approach whereby writers themselves, having a command of the vocabulary, might suggest replacement words which we could consider.

-Enter Situation, Manipulation, Developing a Plan, and the entire family of “Easy” Terminology.
+Enter Situation, Manipulation, Conceptualizing, and the entire family of “Easy” Terminology.

 Enter the confusion and degredation of accuracy.